cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-openshift.md

 ## Step 2.
 Install the Operator

-1. Navigate to your OpenShift web console and click on **OperatorHub**.
+1. Navigate to your OpenShift web console and click **OperatorHub**.

-1. Enter "cockroach" in the search filter.
+1. Enter "cockroach" in the search box.
 There are two tiles called **CockroachDB Operator**.
 Find the tile _without_ the `Marketplace` label (which requires a subscription).

 	<img src="{{ 'images/v21.1/cockroachdb-operator-openshift.png' | relative_url }}" alt="OpenShift OperatorHub" style="border:1px solid #eee;max-width:100%" />